fuchsst/bmap_mcp/concept/BMAD-project-breakdown.md

 *(Code adapted from)*

 ### 6. Example Tool: `src/bmad_mcp_server/tools/planning/project_brief.py`
 Each tool (e.g., `CreateProjectBriefTool`, `GeneratePRDTool`) inherits from `BMadTool`.
-It defines its specific input schema and implements the `execute` method, often leveraging CrewAI agents and tasks to perform its function and then using the `StateManager` to save the resulting artifact.
+It defines its specific input schema and implements the `execute` method.
+The `execute` method will now leverage CrewAI agents for content generation and then return a dictionary containing the generated content, a suggested file path, and metadata, instead of saving the file.

 ```python
 # bmad-mcp-server/src/bmad_mcp_server/tools/planning/project_brief.py